tob-mas/engineeringportfolio/README.md

 - Browse the folders above to explore different categories of work.
 - Files will be added regularly as I continue uploading my portfolio.
-- You’re welcome to fork, star, or open issues if you'd like to collaborate or ask questions.

 ---